terraform-industry/electrical-safety-wiki/docs/procedures/safety-best-practices.md

    - Secure the connection
    - Turn the breaker back on

-**Warning:** The example connector shown vaporized due to an arc while being plugged in under load.
+**⚠ Warning:** The example connector shown vaporized due to an arc while being plugged in under load.

 **Reference:** [Reddit example of 480V receptacle explosion](https://www.reddit.com/r/Welding/comments/11xv2cr/our_480v_receptacle_exploded_while_i_was_plugging/#lightbox)

+**⚠ WARNING:**
+The legs of this Male NEMA plug have VAPORIZED due to arc flash!
+The Redditor is lucky to live to tell about it.

 ![Connector damage from hot plugging under load](../media/best-practices-never-connect-or-disconnect-a-connector-under-load-0.png)